philippe75004/SIEM1/README.md

 *The brute force attack occured several times On Thursday February 20, 2020 and Friday February 21, 2020 at mutiples times where we saw between 32 and 48 failed login / password attempted.*

+*We used in our search the stats count command in order to calculate the number of events by date, time:*

 ![HighFiled1](/Screenshots/Splunk-Homeworks-Baseline2.PNG "HighFiled1")
 ![HighFiled2](/Screenshots/Splunk-Homeworks-Baseline2-2.PNG "HighFiled2")